Sweet & Sour Parking Policy at hospital

 The key to MUMC success is behavioural change.
-Employees should want to come to the hospital by different means than their car.
+Employees should want to come to the hospital by different means of transport than their car.

-For them, a time and place dependent (differentiated) parking tariff was established, combined with a reward for taking the (e-)bike.
-With the aim to need less parking spaces in the future.
-On peak moments parking is more expensive for employees.
-And those who live close to the hospital pay more.
+A time and place dependent (differentiated) parking tariff was established for employees, combined with a reward for using the (e-)bike.
+The aim is to need fewer parking spaces in the future.
+At peak times, parking is more expensive for employees, and those who live close to the hospital pay more.

-This price incentive works; employees calculate and adapt their behaviour.
-The Vrije Universiteit (VU) of Amsterdam calculated (from a comparable solution of the Hague Bronovo hospital) that every Euro price increase provides a 6% yield in less peak parking.
+This price incentive works: employees have calculated what it means to them and have adapted their behaviour.
+The Vrije Universiteit (VU) in Amsterdam calculated (from a comparable solution of the Hague Bronovo hospital) that every euro price increase results in 6% yield less peak parking.

 Liberal extract from Parkeer24